38th World Zionist Congress: Australia

-Representation of the Australian Zionist delegation was determined on June 2, 2022.
+Representation of the Australian Zionist delegation was determined on June 2, 2020.
 For the first time, progressive groups ran under the Hatikvah grouping, which included the New Israel Fund, Ameinu, Meretz, Habonim Dror and Hashomer Hatzair.
 The group won two seats.
-Other parties represented included ARZA (4 seats), Mizrahi (4 seats), Mercaz-Masorti (2 seats) and Friends of Likud (1 seat).
+Other parties represented included ARZA (Reform Judaism) (4 seats), Mizrahi (Modern Orthodox) (4 seats), Mercaz-Masorti (Conservative Judaism) (2 seats) and Friends of Likud (1 seat).

+Canada

+The delegation of 20 to the consisted of 6 for the Reform movement, 5 representing Russian-Canadian Jews, 4 representing the Mizrachi (Modern Orthodox) movement, 3 for Mercaz representing Conservative Judaism, 1 for Labor Zionism, and one for Herut.

 Israel

 The number of delegates representing Israel in the Congress is determined in accordance with the size of the Zionist parties in the Knesset.
 Thus, the Israeli representatives to the Congress will be apportioned according to the results of the elections to the twenty-second Knesset, held in September 2019.

 United States

 Representation of the United States Zionist delegation is determined by elections held under the auspices of the American Zionist Movement several months prior to the Congress.
 These elections took place from January 21, 2020 to March 11, 2020.

 123,575 votes were cast, more than double the number in the election for the previous congress in 2015.
 Fifteen groups, comprising over 1,800 candidates, competed for the 152 seats allocated to the American Zionist movement.
 The results of the elections were as follows: